vishvAsa/kalpAntaram/kANe/v1p2/104_pratAparudradeva.md

 Vide JBORS. vol. V, pp. 147-148 and Ind.
 Ant, for 1929, pp. 28-33 for information about the Empire of Orissa and its emperors, Kapilendra (who died in 1470 A. D.), Purusottama deva (1470-1497) and Pratāparudra-deva.

-There is a ms. of a work called Pratāpamārtanda or Pra udhapratāpamārtanda (D. C. ms. No. 48 of 1872–73) which is
+There is a ms. of a work called Pratāpamārtaṇḍa or Pra udhapratāpamārtaṇḍa (D. C. ms. No. 48 of 1872–73) which is

 1333